MulkallaPavan567/Drag-and-Drop/README.md

 # Drop-and-Drag
-https://mulkallapavan567.github.io/Drop-and-Drag/  Here for the quick review of my project
+https://mulkallapavan567.github.io/Drop-and-Drag/  Click here for the quick review of my project